erikatudisco/programming_formalism/DevelopmentDesign/notes_paradigms.md

 The act of classification is when you take behaviour of an object and describe it as a general method that works for all objects of that type and the properties of the objects are abstracted to class properties, remember each property is should in pure OO only be accessible to the object itself that is to any one instance of a class(Abstract properties obviously breaks this rule as will be seen later in the design pattern section.)

-Methods are the implemementation of message passing.
+Methods are the implemementation of **message passing**.

-The concept of inheretance
+**The concept of inheretance**
+Inheratance is the carrier of beahivour betweem similar objects.

+**The concept of Information Hiding** is about making sure that each time in the excecution any part of the program only has the information it needs, the helps with establishing modularity and makes each part of the program atomic.
+This is something we want because it reduces the risk of sideeffects and it allows for multiple developers to work on the project without risking to step on eachothers toes.
+Information hiding further lets you implement each parts without knowing how the internal data structure or algorithm implements the interface.
-Information Hiding is accomplished through the use of levels of publicity of the parameter/property or method.
+This is accomplished through the use of levels of publicity of the parameter/property or method.
 The levels of privacy are generally defined as: private, protected and public in increasing accesabillity to the inherance structure and other classes or objects.
 A private property is only accesible to the object itself, the proteced are accesible to objects and classes in the same inheratace structure and public are accesible to any class or object in the software